 Applications for Need Based Grants received after June 1 will be considered if funds are available.
-Students who are admitted to degree programs mid-year may apply for remaining funds.
-Hartford Seminary students must reapply for Need Based Institutional Grants each academic year for consideration.
-As the Grants are based on need, a student is not guaranteed eligibility for an academic year even if they received a grant in a previous year.
-A student also must file that current year's FAFSA, and must maintain better than a B- grade point average to maintain eligibility.
-Students who wish to apply for the Hartford Seminary Need-Based Grant, but who are not eligible to file the FAFSA (typically international students), must submit alternative documentation which outlines their income for the past 12 to 18 months.
-Submit this information along with the Hartford Seminary Grant application.
+Hartford Seminary students must reapply for Need Based Institutional Grants each academic year, by filing the FAFSA and submitting the Hartford Seminary Need Based Application.
+As the grants are based on need, a student is not guaranteed need-based aid even if they received a grant in a previous year.
+Students must also maintain a B- or better grade point average to receive consideration.
+International students must submit Guarantor's Statement of Financial Support, bank statements, and the Hartford Seminary Need Based Application.